osteele/hackingthelibrary.org/src/pages/posts/5-lint.md

 Many other languages have similar formatters and import managers, that run on the command line or with editor integration.

+## CI Integration

+In addition to running your test suite, a Continuous Integration server can run your linter (and, later, other code quality tools).

+This has the advantage that even if you forgot to do so, someone is keeping an eye on your code quality (at least the aspects that tooling can measure), and will alert you if it degrades.

+If your CI server is integrated with Github, it can also automatically run against branches and pull requests, and label the pull request as to whether it maintains whatever coding standards are codified in your linter configuration.

+[Commit #`730c1be`](https://github.com/olinlibrary/bear-as-a-service/commit/730c1be) configured Travis to run `flake8`.
+This is *almost* as simple as adding `flake8 .` to the `script` section of the file, but…

+When I tried this, I got an error ([here](https://travis-ci.org/olinlibrary/bear-as-a-service/builds/339071703)).
+Searching for the error messages revealed [this discussion](https://github.com/gforcada/flake8-isort/issues/27).
+I disagree with `flake8-isort`'s design here, but in interest of just getting it working: [commit #`79194f3`](https://github.com/olinlibrary/bear-as-a-service/commit/79194f3) fixes the issue, by adding an empty `[isort]` section to the configuration file.

-## Examples with other projects
+## Other projects

+Here the same sequence of changes — adding a linter, fixing the revealed violations, integrating with CI — applied to the other model projects.

 ### Twilio → MQTT Gateway

-Here's the same sequence of changes, applied to the Twilio → MQTT Gateway:

-* [Commit #`54a4d03`](https://github.com/olin-build/twilio-mqtt-gateway/commit/54a4d03)  `flake8` and my preferred plugin set, configures them, and fixes revealed issues in the source code.
+* [Commit #`54a4d03`](https://github.com/olin-build/twilio-mqtt-gateway/commit/54a4d03)  adds `flake8` and my preferred plugin set, configures them, and ignores or fixes revealed violations.
 * [Commit #`76c6e46`](https://github.com/olin-build/twilio-mqtt-gateway/commit/76c6e46) adds `flake8-isort` and updates the `import` order in the sources.
 * [Commit #`446327c`](https://github.com/olin-build/twilio-mqtt-gateway/commit/446327c) updates the CI server (Travis) to run `flake8` as part of integration testing.
 * [Commit #`17e39da`](https://github.com/olin-build/twilio-mqtt-gateway/commit/17e39da) updates the README to describe `pytest` and `flake8` as part of the development flow.
-I left this out earlier.
+* Finally, remember that issue with `flake8-isort` and Travis?
+[Commit #`49b646c`](https://github.com/olin-build/twilio-mqtt-gateway/commit/49b646c) fixes that issue here.
+It also modifies the Travis configuration file to require `requirements-dev.txt` instead of `requirements.txt`.
+This wasn't necessary before, because Travis automatically install `pytest`.
+And it wasn't necessary in Bear-as-a-Service, because that project had a single requirements file.
+It's necessary here, in order to tell Travis to install `flake8` and its plugins (and whatever development tools we add later, that it doesn't automatically add).

 ### Skillz